Estepona Andalucia, Spain Travel Guide

 Lunch (almuerzo or comida) is the main meal, typically 2:00 PM - 4:00 PM.
 Dinner (cena) is a lighter meal, eaten late, usually from 8:30 PM onwards.
 Many restaurants close between lunch and dinner service.

-Bread is often served with meals.
+Bread is usually often served with meals.
 Sometimes a small charge applies (cubierto).
-Small segments of olives or breadsticks may also appear, sometimes incurring a charge.
+Small portions of olives or breadsticks may also appear, sometimes incurring a charge.

 A classic coastal delight!